The following notes summarize the presentation given at the TREENET Symposium in September 2000. The presentation summary included:

 Texts may suggest the Sycamore maple will grow to a massive size and will sucker and set seed prolifically.
 The species is known to be an invasive weed in areas of Europe and the U.S.A.

 117 trees were planted in 6 streets in 1998.
-Stock was bare rooted 1.8-2meters tall x 20mm caliper, it was supplied by Freshfords Nurseries.
+The stock was bare rooted 1.8-2 meters tall x 20mm caliper, it was supplied by Freshfords Nurseries.
 Sites range from sandy to heavy clay, pH range 6 to 7.5.
 The species appears hardy but growth has been slow and steady at all sites.

 - Berrima Street Glenelg North

 - Daringa Street Mile End

 - Garfield Avenue Kurralta Park

 - Pine Avenue Novar Gardens

 The example of the Montpelier maple at the Waite Arboretum, and research through a number of texts, suggest this species will suit our local conditions and be useful for planting in relatively small areas and beneath powerlines.
 The species appears to be rarely propagated and difficult to source, though seed is readily available from the specimen at the arboretum.

 10 Acer monspessulanum were planted in 2000 in Lily Street at Hilton.
 The stock was supplied in 10-liter bags by Freshfords Nurseries.

 Anyone seeing the “Jeffersred” hybrid maple in full autumn colour can’t fail to be impressed, but local experience with many of the North American maples suggests it is unlikely to survive on the Adelaide plains.
 As Fleming’s Nurseries product information described the variety as the most “drought resistant” of the hybrids we planted some on a trial basis though we weren’t confident it would suit our conditions.